Minister of Public Works (France)

 The Minister of Public Works (Ministre de l'Equipement) was a cabinet member in the Government of France.
 Formerly known as "Ministre des Travaux Publics" (1830–1870), in 1870, it was largely subsumed by the position of Minister of Transportation.
 Since the 1960s, the positions of Minister of Public Works has reappeared, often linked with Minister of Housing ("Logement").
 It has also been linked to Minister of Transportation, Minister of Tourism, Minister of Territorial Development ("Aménagement du territoire") and Minister of the Sea.

 Minister of Public Works ("Travaux Publics") (1830–1870)

 Minister of Public Works

 Between 25 October 1906 and 22 March 1913 the Ministry of Public Works was combined with the Ministry of Posts and Telegraphs to form the Ministry of Public Works, Posts and Telegraphs.

 Posts and Telegraphs was then transferred to the Ministry of Commerce and Industry.

 Ministers of public works after this included:

-Minister of Public Works ("Equipement") (1966 - present)
+Minister of Public Works ("Equipement") (1966–2005)

+The following is a list of all Ministers of Public Works (Ministre de l'Equipement) from 1966 onward: